feaselkl/BIMLMigration/PITCHME.md

 ### My First Biml

-Biml is just ML.
+Biml is just XML.
 It all starts with a Biml tag:

 ```xml
 <Biml xmlns="http://schemas.varigence.com/biml.xsd">